 - You are excited about introducing students to an engaging topic worth thinking about and

 - You are able to touch on some of the issues that first-gen students face - your own experiences and/or those of students.

-Like all FYS courses, First-Gen Seminars provides you with academic enrichment funds of $3,000 for teaching 2-unit seminars and $2,500 for teaching 1-unit seminars.
+Like all FYS courses, First-Gen Seminars provides you with Academic Enrichment Funds of $3,000 for teaching 2-unit seminars and $2,500 for teaching 1-unit seminars.
 You can use these funds for University related business expenses such as research or other academic or professional endeavors.
-Seminar mini-grants of up to $500 can also be requested to cover eligible expenses incurred while teaching.
+FYS mini-grants of up to $500 can also be requested to cover eligible expenses incurred while teaching.
 Seminars can be offered for either traditional letter grades or on a pass/no pass basis.